 There are also a lot of minor steps along the way.
 You’ll have to obtain and file a bond, but that’s part of the application process.
 The California Secretary of State’s office has authorized our 100% online notary course.
 We cover all of the steps and requirements to become a real estate notary public.

-But just because the state doesn’t require a course doesn’t mean that certain banks or networks of notaries do not value signing agent courses.
-We always tell our students to get your notary commission first.
+But just because the state doesn’t require a course doesn’t mean that certain banks or networks of notaries do not value signing agent courses or require them before you provide real estate notary services.
+We always tell our students to get their notary commission first.
 You can then take a signing agent course if someone you want to work with wants you to.
 They might not have any requirements or they might want one company’s course.
 You wouldn’t want to take the wrong signing agent course and waste your time and money.